Skip to main content

 3. Add One Scene the Recruiter Can Picture

-Choose one proof that a recruiter can picture in seconds.
-The best examples show a small problem, your response, and the result on site, not a broad claim about being good at landscaping.
+Share a specific example that a recruiter can picture instantly.
+The strongest examples describe a small problem, your response, and the impact on site, rather than a broad claim about landscaping skill.

 See how it sounds